Any arrest, charge, or conviction carries with it a record of the brush with the law. Court records and a criminal

 Many people talk of clearing their record or sealing their record.
 This process is referred to as expungement (or in some cases, expunction) of the criminal record.
-In Oklahoma, there are two types of record expungement for which an individual may qualify.
-The first, defined under 22 O.S. § 991c of the state code, allows for the expungement of a record following successful completion of a deferred sentence.
+In Oklahoma, there are two types for which an individual may qualify.
+The first, defined under 22 O.S. § 991c of the state code, allows for the clearing your record following successful completion of a deferred sentence.
 This allows the defendants name to be sealed from court records and public view, and the disposition of the case is changed from a guilty plea to reflect a plea of not guilty, case dismissed.

 Anyone who complies with the terms of his or her probation under a deferred sentence is eligible to have his or her record expunged under 22 O.S. § 991(c).
 People convicted of certain misdemeanors and non-violent felonies may be eligible under 22 O.S. § 18-19.
 In many cases, a person may have his or her juvenile record expunged, and people who were arrested but never charged can have their OSBI arrest record expunged.

 This process is not automatic.
 Your convictions do not simply "fall off" your record after a set amount of time.
 You must petition the court for an expungement of your record.

-If your expungement is contested, it is critical that you have an experienced attorney on your side to fight the challenge.
+If your expungement is contested, it is critical that you have an experienced Oklahoma expungement attorney on your side to fight the challenge.
 When you have had enough of your criminal past infringing on your present, call (405) 418-8888 to speak with an attorney.